These forecasts are produced

 computer forecast model.
 While such computer data can provide useful guidance

 for general wind flow, there are limitations which must be understood.
 What you

-are receiving is a weather prediction generated by a computer run by NOAA/NCEP
+are receiving is a weather prediction generated by computers run by NOAA/NCEP

-(GFS, WW3, NAM and RTOFS models), the US Navy (COAMPS) or the Cyprus
+(GFS, WW3, NAM and RTOFS models), the US Navy (COAMPS and WW3-EUR models) or

 PassageWeather.com.
 The network is complex, and any computer network is subject